adaltas/node-krb5/README.md

+# Kerberos for Node.js

 krb5 is a Node.js native binding for kerberos.
 It is a node.js implementation of kerberos client tools, such as :
 - kinit (keytab, or password)
 - kdestroy
 It uses the [MIT Kerberos] native library.
 It is also able to generate a SPNEGO token.
 [SPNEGO] is a GSS mechanism to authenticate through HTML requests.
 Please see the first example in the samples directory for a concrete use case.

-# Installation
+## Installation

 The installation assumes that you have mit-kerberos installed on your computer.
-If you are on Linux, just do
+On Linux, you shall be all set.
+On Windows or Mac OS, please read the corresponding section below.
+Once mit-kerberos is installed, run

 ```bash
 npm install
 ```
-If you are on Windows or Mac OS, please read the corresponding section

 ## Windows

 To compile this library in windows, you need a complete visual studio compile chain, please refer to this [webpage][visual studio].
 If you have a 32 bit OS, please delete binding.gyp and rename _binding32.gyp before install.

 ## Mac OS X

 If you encounter troubles with your kerberos version, please compile kerberos using the following instructions.

 Your include path must contain: krb5.h